Podamus/Switch2_Joy-Con_Reverse/README.md

 # Switch2 Joy-Con Reverse Engineering
 I try to share my reverse engineering information about Switch2 and Joy-Con2 here, and hope this information can be helpful to the Nintendo Switch community.
+If you are also interested in Switch2 hardware, Feel free to [join our discord](https://discord.gg/3JR9Xmxd) for discussions and contribute.

 ### Pin mapping
 According to Nintendo's patent, the Joy-Con of Switch 2 can be inserted in reverse order, so the numbering of the left and right connector contacts is opposite.